 - 1. Seek uses that are compatible with the historic character of the building. - a.
-The use should help interpret how the building was used historically. - b.
-The use should not adversely affect the historic integrity of the building or alter character-defining features of the building. - 2.
-Seek uses that require minimal change to the original structure. - a.
-When a significant change in use is necessary to keep the building in active service, those uses that require the least alteration to significant elements are preferred. - b.
+The use should help interpret how the building was used histori- - The use should not adversely affect the historic integrity of the building or alter character-defining features of the building. - 2.
+Seek uses that require minimal change to the original structure. - When a significant change in use is necessary to keep the building in active service, those uses that require the least alteration to significant elements are preferred. - b.
 Adaptive reuse may be inappropriate if the new use would require radical alteration to the historic building's key character-defining features.
-In most cases, however, designs can be developed that respect the historic integrity of the building while also accommodating new functions. - 3.
-Seek upper floor uses that preserve the historic integrity of the original building while maintaining it in active use.
+In most cases, however, designs can be developed that respect the historic integrity of the building while also accommodating new functions.